-- the continuing development, regulatory approval and commercialization of MosaiQTM by us; - the design of blood grouping and disease screening capabilities of MosaiQ, the potential for the expansion of our MosaiQ technology into the larger clinical diagnostics market and the benefits of MosaiQ for both customers and patients; - future demand for and customer adoption of MosaiQ, the factors that we believe will drive such demand and our ability to address such demand: - our expected profit margins for MosaiQ; - the size of the market for MosaiQ; - the regulation of MosaiQ by the U.S. Food and Drug Administration, or the FDA, or other regulatory bodies, or any unanticipated regulatory changes or scrutiny by such regulators; - future plans for our conventional reagent products; - the status of our future relationships with customers, suppliers, and regulators relating to our products; - future demand for our conventional reagent products and our ability to meet such demand; - our ability to manage the risks associated with international operations; - anticipated changes, trends and challenges in our business and the transfusion diagnostics market; - the effects of competition; - the expected outcome or impact of litigation; - · our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others; - our ability to extend the lease of our manufacturing facility located in Eysins, Switzerland - our anticipated cash needs, including the adequacy of our available cash and short-term investment balances relative to our forecasted cash requirements for the next twelve months, our expected sources of funding, and our estimates regarding our capital requirements and capital expenditures; and - our plans for executive and director compensation for the future.
+- the continuing development, regulatory approval and commercialization of MosaiQTM by us; - the design of blood grouping and disease screening capabilities of MosaiQ, the potential for the expansion of our MosaiQ technology into the larger clinical diagnostics market and the benefits of MosaiQ for both customers and patients; - future demand for and customer adoption of MosaiQ, the factors that we believe will drive such demand and our ability to address such demand; - our expected profit margins for MosaiQ; - the size of the market for MosaiQ; - the regulation of MosaiQ by the U.S. Food and Drug Administration, or the FDA, or other regulatory bodies, or any unanticipated regulatory changes or scrutiny by such regulators; - future plans for our conventional reagent products; - the status of our future relationships with customers, suppliers, and regulators relating to our products; - future demand for our conventional reagent products and our ability to meet such demand; - our ability to manage the risks associated with international operations; - anticipated changes, trends and challenges in our business and the transfusion diagnostics market; - the effects of competition; - the expected outcome or impact of litigation; - our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others; - the status of our business relationship with Ortho-Clinical Diagnostics Inc.; - our anticipated cash needs, including the adequacy of our available cash and short-term investment balances relative to our forecasted cash requirements for the next twelve months, our expected sources of funding, and our estimates regarding our capital requirements and capital expenditures; and - our plans for executive and director compensation for the future.